vigoux/CALOA/README.md

 Requires admin privileges.

 Installation of CALOA is simple but there is some really important steps that have to be carefully taken.
-Installation is done by an installer which runs all third-party installers usefull to run CALOA.
+Installation is done by an installer which runs all third-party installers useful to run CALOA.
-If Python 3 is already installed on your computer, it is recommended to uninstall it to use Anaconda Python 3 instead.
+If Python 3 is already installed on your computer, it is recommended to
+uninstall it to use Anaconda Python 3 instead.
 Anaconda provides a wide selection of scientific python libraries.
 An uninstaller is provided with CALOA Installer to allow you to easily uninstall Python 3.
 Python 2 does not need to be uninstalled.
 Installation can be split in 4 parts.

 ## Connect the spectrometer and the BNC via USB-to-Serial to the computer
 to be used for installation and operating.

 ## Installing Python